Monika3002/Tube-Tweet/Readme.md

 cookies-praser:Parse Cookie header and populate req.cookies with an object keyed by the cookie names.
 Optionally you may enable signed cookie support by passing a secret string, which assigns req.secret so it may be used by other middleware. https://www.npmjs.com/package/cookie-parser

+install mongoose  aggreate  function npm install mongoose-aggregate-paginate-v2 It is a mongoose plugins : Plugins are a technique for reusing logic in multiple mongoose schemas.
+A plugin is similar to a method that you can use in your schema and reuse repeatedly over different instances of the schema.
+The main purpose of plugins is to modify your schemas.

+bcrypt  :A library to help you hash passwords.https://www.npmjs.com/package/bcrypt

+jwt(json web token) https://www.npmjs.com/package/json-web-token JWT encode and decode for Node.js that can use callbacks or by returning an object {error:, value:}

+prehook in middleware